Varad-Wani/MobileNet-CIFAR10-lightweight-image-classification/README.md

 ---

-## Hrishikesh ManojKumar Dhanlobhe — MobileNetV1 Implementation (with and without Custom Loss)
+## Hrishikesh ManojKumar Dhanlobhe — MobileNetV1 Implementation

 This member implemented the **full MobileNetV1 pipeline end-to-end** for both experimental configurations: **MobileNetV1 with standard Categorical Cross-Entropy** and **MobileNetV1 with the Edge-Aware Margin Loss**.
 The work covered building the V1 transfer-learning model, running the single-phase fine-tuning strategy, and evaluating both variants on the CIFAR-10 test set.
 Comparative-study figures, confusion matrices, and per-class reports for V1 were also produced here.